 Some weather-related damage

 Your AC unit may be covered up to your policy limits if it’s damaged by hail, high winds or lightning.
 This may include if a tree falls on your AC unit.
-However, many perils, like flood and earthquake damage, are typically excluded from most homeowners policies, so if your AC experiences damage from an excluded peril, you may not be reimbursed.
+However, some perils like flood and earthquake damage are typically excluded from homeowners policies.
+If your AC experiences damage from an excluded peril, you are unlikely to be reimbursed.

 Some insurance companies offer coverage for earthquakes and floods, which could also include a separate policy.
 If you are interested in this coverage, you may want to contact your insurance agent or company.